Om: East and Southeast Asia

 The Om symbol, with epigraphical variations, is also found in many Southeast Asian countries.

-In Southeast Asia, the Om symbol is widely conflated with that of the unalome; originally a representation of the Buddha's urna curl and later a symbol of the path to nirvana, it is a popular yantra in Southest Asia, particularly in Cambodia and Thailand.
+In Southeast Asia, the Om symbol is widely conflated with that of the unalome; originally a representation of the Buddha's urna curl and later a symbol of the path to nirvana, it is a popular yantra in Southeast Asia, particularly in Cambodia and Thailand.
 It frequently appears in sak yant religious tattoos, and has been a part of various flags and official emblems such as in the Thong Chom Klao of King Rama IV (r.
 1851–1868) and the present-day royal arms of Cambodia.

 The Khmer adopted the symbol since the 1st century during the Kingdom of Funan, where it is also seen on artefacts from Angkor Borei, once the capital of Funan.
 The symbol is seen on numerous Khmer statues from Chenla to Khmer Empire periods and still in used until the present day.

 In Chinese characters, Om is typically transliterated as either 唵 (ǎn) or 嗡 (wēng).